Q: I received a notice about an action against me on a debt. What should I do?

 • Your debt may be too old to be collected.
 In Ohio, for example, debt collectors generally have six years to take action against you on credit card debt.
 The six years starts to run from the date of your last payment.
 Sometimes, however, collectors will still try to sue you even after the time to bring action has expired.
 If the time limit on collection has expired, the collector no longer has a valid claim.

-• Someone else may have incurred the debt.
+You may have been mistakenly identified by the debt collector, or someone else may have incurred the debt.
 You are only liable for your own debts (unless you co-signed on the loan or credit agreement for someone else).
-If someone forged your name and accumulated debt under your name, you are not liable for that debt.
+If someone forged your name and accumulated debt under your name, or if the creditor has confused you with another person with a similar name or account number, you are not liable for that debt.
+[If you have been the victim of identity theft, the Federal Trade Commission has a good packet of information to help you deal with the fallout at: www.consumer.ftc.gov/features/feature-0014-identity-theft

 • Finally, if you have already paid the debt or discharged it in bankruptcy, you should present evidence to support this claim.
 You do not have to double pay the debt, or, if you have eliminated the debt through bankruptcy, you do not have to pay this debt.